 We choose this three variants as the simplest one and can be started even without specific coding skills.

-Cron Job Extension
+Run Cron Job in Magento with Cron Job Extension

 You can download Cron Job Runner extension.
 This extension allows you to trigger any cron job right from admin panel.
 You will see cron scheduler with all crons, their status, and periods of starts.